JasonTanz/Grocery-Ecommerce/README.md

 # Grocery-Ecommerce

-A Grocery Ecommerce with React as frontend and Nodejs(Nestjs) & GraphQL as backend
+A Full-Stack Ecommerce Web Application built using React(Redux), ChakraUI as the frontend and NodeJS(NestJS), GraphQL, PostgreSQL, ORM(Sequelize) as the backend with Typescript.